artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

     ['Fall over', 'Scream', 'Make some noise', 'Laugh', 'Play an alarm']
     ```

     Write a function `sentenceToEmbeddings(commandTypeToSentences)` that converts every sentence in the dictionary returned by `loadTrainingSentences(file_path)` to an embedding.
 You should return a tuple of two elements.
 The first element is an m by n numpy array, where m is the number of sentences and n is the length of the vector embedding.
 Row i of the array should contain the embedding for sentence i.
-The second element is a dictionary mapping from the index of the sentence to a tuple where the first element is the original sentence, and the second element is a category, such as “direction”.
+The second element is a dictionary mapping from the index of the sentence to a tuple where the first element is the original sentence, and the second element is a category, such as “driving”.
 The order of the indices does not matter, but the indices of the matrix and the dictionary should match i.e., sentence j should have an embedding in the jth row of the matrix, and should have itself and its category mapped onto by key j in the dictionary.

     ```python
     >>> trainingSentences = loadTrainingSentences("data/r2d2TrainingSentences.txt")